Amazon event 2019: Echo Buds, Echo Frames, Alexa privacy updates, Amazon Smart Oven and everything announced

 Smart home

-Frustrated by smart-home setup?
-Now Amazon has a frustration-free setup Certified for Humans program of smart lights, plugs and appliances.
-Also, it rolled out the first product from the Eero acquisition, the ...
-Eero, as well as Alexa's ability to manage Wi-Fi.
-Echo Flex spreads access points inconspicuously throughout your home, with a plug-in motion sensor or night light.
-Ring gets plug-ins and a Stick-up Cam, including its first indoor-only camera at a new low price of $59.
+Frustrated by smart-home setup complications?
+Now Amazon has a frustration-free Certified for Humans program to make smart lights, plugs and appliances totally foolproof.
+Also, it rolled out the first product from its acquisition of mesh Wi-Fi system maker Eero, called... the Eero, as well as Alexa's ability to manage Wi-Fi.
+The Echo Flex spreads access points inconspicuously throughout your home, with a plug-in motion sensor or night light.
+The Ring video doorbell gets plug-ins and a Stick-Up Cam, including its first indoor-only camera at a new low price of $59.

 And how do you follow up the Amazon Microwave?
 With the Amazon Smart Oven, bundled with an Echo Dot.
 Amazon also extends the reach of your control via Amazon Sidewalk.